 There was a time when blogging was not very popular as it is right now.
 Then advertisers don’t have many options as to who can display their ads.

-But as at today, the total number of blogs online is in millions, and the number keeps growing every day, giving advertisers a wide range of options.
+But as of today, the total number of blogs online is millions, and the number keeps growing every day, giving advertisers a wide range of options.

-What this means in simple term is that advertisers are looking for a blog with a more targeted audience.
+What this means in simple terms is that advertisers are looking for a blog with a more targeted audience.
 They want their ads displayed to the right audience rather than a broad audience.

-It explains why ads serving company create a keyword-based targeting platform.
+It explains why ads serving companies create a keyword-based targeting platform.
 The platform allows advertisers to choose keywords that would trigger their ads, so only blogs with the keyword would display their ads.

-You should also know that competition by advertisers is increasing daily.
+You should also know that competition from advertisers is increasing daily.
 They want to get their ads in front of the right audience, which means they’re spending more on online advertising.

-Based on research, it’s been affirmed that some company would invest more money on ads than the other, mainly because of the profit earned by conversion.
+Based on research, it’s been affirmed that some companies would invest more money on ads than others, mainly because of the profit earned by conversion.

-It means a blog that, discuss health issues or insurance issues would eventually earn more money from ads compared to a blog about a baby’s toy or old novels.
+It means a blog that, discusses health issues or insurance issues would eventually earn more money from ads compared to a blog about a baby’s toy or old novels.